purnomoyusgiantoro/picoCTF-Repository/Cryptography/Interencdec.md

 ## Hints :

-1. Engaging in various decoding processes is of utmost importance
+1. Engaging in various decoding processes is of utmost importance.

 ## Solution :